Ronald Kozlicki

 Ronald F. Kozlicki (born December 12, 1944) is an American former professional basketball player.
-He played college basketball at Northwestern University.
-Kozlicki was selected in both the 1967 NBA draft and ABA Draft by the San Diego Rockets and Indiana Pacers, respectively.
+He played college basketball for the Northwestern Wildcats.
+Kozlicki was selected in both the 1967 NBA draft and ABA draft by the San Diego Rockets and Indiana Pacers, respectively.
 He chose to play in the ABA for the Pacers during the 1967–68 season and appeared in 37 games while averaging 2.9 points and 1.9 rebounds per game.